 Claimant alleges that she was a U.S. diplomat stationed at the U.S. Embassy in Kuwait when Iraq invaded the country on August 2, 1990.
 She asserts that, beginning with the invasion and for approximately 18 weeks thereafter, Iraq confined her in Kuwait.
-After the Iraqi government authorized all foreign nationals remaining in Kuwait and/or Iraq to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on December 13, 1990.
+Claimant alleges that, during this time, she was "held against [her] will as a hostage in Kuwait . . . in violation of international law."
+After the Iraqi government authorized all foreign nationals remaining in Kuwait and/or Iraq to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on December 9, 1990.

-Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.1 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.2 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostagetaking.3 Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.
+Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.
+Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.
+The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.
+Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.

-Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to this Commission for adjudication and certification.5 This was the State Department's second referral of claims to the Commission under the Claims Settlement Agreement, the first having been by letter dated November 14, 2012 ("2012 Referral" or "November 2012 Referral").6
+Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to this Commission for adjudication and certification.5 This was the State Department's second referral of claims to the Commission under the Claims